Establish Your Digital Presence

 Most shoppers are likely to choose businesses with fully online service

-Surveys conducted by Software Advice* show consumers are already embracing online shopping channels and will maintain those shopping preferences post-COVID:
+Surveys conducted by Software Advice show consumers embracing online shopping channels and maintaining those shopping preferences post-COVID:

 - 67% of shoppers report they are more likely to choose a provider with a “fully online service”.